 Glass, especially glass food and beverage containers, can be recycled over and over again.
 Americans generated 11.5 million tons of glass in 2014, about 26 percent of which was recovered for recycling.
-The City of Gallatin Recycling Centers will soon collect and crush glass for use in industrial products like sidewalk aggregate.
+The City of Gallatin Recycling Center recycles glass bottles, crushing the glass for use in industrial products like sidewalk aggregate.
+Quantities are also available to the public for craft needs and DIY projects.
+Call today at 615-451-5909 to reserve yours!

 Any glass contaminated with stones, dirt, and food waste